About & Contact

 Professor Cordelia Fine is an academic psychologist and writer.

 She has been described as "that rare academic who's also an excellent writer" (Library Journal), a "cognitive neuroscientist with a sharp sense of humour and an intelligent sense of reality" (The Times), "a brilliant feminist critic of the neurosciences" (Times HES), "a science writer to watch"(Metro) and a Myth Busting Hero (CARE).

 Cordelia's book, Delusions of Gender was short-listed for the Victorian Premier's Literary Award for Non-Fiction, the Best Book of Ideas Prize 2011, the John Llewellyn Rhys Prize 2010 and the biannual international cross-genre Warwick Prize 2013.
 She is a regular contributor to the popular media, including the New York Times, Wall Street Journal, Monthly and New Statesman.
 She is also the author of A Mind of Its Own, and wrote the introduction for the Britannica Guide to the Brain.
-Cordelia's latest book, Testosterone Rex is currently shortlisted for the Royal Society Insight Investment Science Book Prize 2017, and was named an Amazon Best Book of the Year so far.
+Cordelia's latest book, Testosterone Rex won the Royal Society Insight Investment Science Book Prize 2017, and was named an Amazon Best Book of the Year so far.

 Cordelia studied Experimental Psychology at Oxford University, followed by an M.Phil in Criminology at Cambridge University.
 She was awarded a Ph.D in Psychology from University College London.
 Between 2002 to 2011 she held research positions at Monash University, the Australian National University, and Macquarie University, and then was an ARC Future Fellow from 2012-2016 with the University of Melbourne.
 She was then as Associate Professor with the Melbourne Business School, University of Melbourne.